ManojkumarDevarapu/rag-document-qa-endee/README.md

 ## Final Note

-This project reflects how AI systems are built in practice — with trade-offs, constraints, and engineering decisions — not just idealized demos.
+This project reflects how AI systems are built in practice with trade offs, constraints, and engineering decisions not just idealized demos.